B987352101_O1995.pdf

 Haere!
 Haere!
 Haere atu ra!”

-silence; the wind bore it away
+His voice faded into silence; the wind bore it away

-lost; the little waves caressed the canoës as
+the little waves caressed the canoës as

-from the shore.
+they slid away from the shore.
 Te Arawa led the way,

-carrying her swiftly out into the océan.
+her three sails carrying her swiftly out into the océan.

 The other canoës followed, fading into the distance one by